elastic/elasticsearch-specification/README.md

 ### The validation in broken on GitHub but works on my machine!

-Very likely thew recordings in our machine are stale, you can regenerate them by executing the following command (it will take a while).
+Very likely the recordings on your machine are stale, you can regenerate them by executing the following command (it will take a while).

 ```sh